ForgeRock/forgeops/helm/opendj/README.md

 ## Initializing a DS cluster from a previous backup (experimental)

-Backups to gcs are placed in the a directory structure that looks like this:
+Backups to GCS are placed in the a directory structure that looks like this:

 `gs://backup-bucket/backup-root/{namespace}/{instance}/yy/mm/dd/`